-Early Close/Trading Halt Risk (All Funds)
+Early Close/Trading Halt Risk

-An exchange or market may close or issue trading halts on specific securities, or the ability to buy or sell certain securities or financial instruments may be restricted, which may result in the Funds being unable to buy or sell certain securities or financial instruments.
-When indices or securities experience a sharp decline in price, an exchange or market may close entirely or halt for a period of time in accordance with exchange "circuit breaker" rules or issue trading halts on specific securities and therefore, a Fund's ability to buy or sell certain securities or financial instruments may be restricted.
-These exchange or market actions may result in a Fund being unable to buy or sell certain securities or financial instruments.
-A Fund may be unable to rebalance its portfolio, may be unable to accurately price its investments and/or may incur substantial trading losses.
-In such circumstances, each Fund may be unable to rebalance its portfolio, may be unable to accurately price its investments and/or may incur substantial trading losses.
-In addition, due to the non-transparency of the portfolio a trading halt in a portfolio security could cause discrepancies between the VIIV and NAV of the Funds, resulting in uncertainty on the part of the AP that results in wider, less liquid markets.
-Any security for which trading has been halted for an extended period of time will be disclosed on the Funds' website, www.gabelli.com.
+An exchange or market may close or issue trading halts on specific securities, or the ability to buy or sell certain securities or financial instruments may be restricted, which may result in the Fund being unable to buy or sell certain securities or financial instruments.
+When indices or securities experience a sharp decline in price, an exchange or market may close entirely or halt for a period of time in accordance with exchange "circuit breaker" rules or issue trading halts on specific securities and therefore, the Fund's ability to buy or sell certain securities or financial instruments may be restricted.
+These exchange or market actions may result in the Fund being unable to buy or sell certain securities or financial instruments.
+In such circumstances, the Fund may be unable to rebalance its portfolio, may be unable to accurately price its investments and/or may incur substantial trading losses.
+Any security for which trading has been halted for an extended period of time will be disclosed on the Fund's website, www.gabelli.com.

-Authorized Participant and AP Representative Concentration Risk (All Funds)
+Authorized Participant Concentration Risk